relaycorp/ddos-report/src/content/docs/index.md

 Furthermore, they pose a threat to the decentralisation of the Internet, as only well-resourced companies can afford to operate and protect the [public goods](./systems/public-goods.md) on which we all depend.

+**We can't _avoid_ DDoS attacks, but we can _minimise_ their impact**.
-We launched The DDoS Report to raise awareness amongst app developers and operators that [reverse proxies](./mitigations/reverse-proxies.md) from the likes of Akamai and Cloudflare are not enough, and they should be complimented with other [mitigation techniques](./mitigations) depending on the [type of system](./systems).
+[Reverse proxies](./mitigations/reverse-proxies.md) from the likes of Akamai and Cloudflare are a good starting point, but they must be complimented with other [mitigation techniques](./mitigations) depending on the [type of system](./systems).

 ## Help wanted

-We're very keen to get feedback from companies with vantage points on DDoS attacks, as well as from security researchers and academics.
+We're eager to get feedback from companies with vantage points on DDoS attacks and security researchers.
-If there's anything we misrepresented, or anything we missed that's relevant to app developers and operators, please let us know on our [forum](https://github.com/relaycorp/ddos-report/discussions).
+If you believe we have misrepresented any information, overlooked details relevant to app developers or operators, or if you can answer some of our [open questions](./open-questions.md), please share your thoughts on our [forum](https://github.com/relaycorp/ddos-report/discussions).